Cone snail venom shows potential for treating severe malaria

-Category: Climate Hits: 0Using venom from a cone snail, a new study suggests these conotoxins may potentially treat malaria.
+Category: Climate Hits: 2Using venom from a cone snail, a new study suggests these conotoxins may potentially treat malaria.
 The study provides important leads toward the development of new and cost-effective anti-adhesion or blockade-therapy drugs aimed at counteracting the pathology of severe malaria.
 Similarly, mitigation of emerging diseases like COVID-19 also could benefit from conotoxins as potential inhibitors of protein-protein interactions as treatment.
 Venom peptides from cone snails has the potential to treat myriad diseases using blockage therapies.

 Read more https://www.sciencedaily.com/releases/2021/02/210218094534.htm